actimsina/cp_stuff/cp-topics.md

 1. Nepal Earthquake Map:

 Plot the longitude and latitude of epicenters published on sites like [Nepal Seismological Center](http://www.seismonepal.gov.np/).
-Plot options could be a) last 24 hours, b) last 7 days, c) last 1 month, d) last year.
+Plot options could be: last 24 hours, last 7 days, last 1 month, last year.
 This can either be web or mobile app.

 2. Bus ticket booking: